pikatchu/closedsource/book/0040-the_voices.md

 Leo could hear the amusement in Eric’s voice, as if it was some sort of harmless prank.

-But Leo’s stomach churned.

-He held up his hand.
+Leo held up his hand.
 “I don’t want to know.”

 Eric smirked.
 “Alright, man.
 But it’s all over—”